bang/linkmus/README.md

    `mkdir resources && mkdir mp3`

    * The *resources* directory will contain your music list(JSON file called 'list.json')
    * The *mp3* directory obviously will contain your music subdirectories and files

-4. Map the music location
+4. Mapping the music location